 A Curriculum Vita (CV) is a comprehensive look at an individual’s academic experiences and work history.
 It helps to provide a potential employer with a well-rounded look into a candidate’s interests, accomplishments, and participation in their field of study.
+A curriculum vita:

 - Demonstrates a candidate’s full professional work history and experiences, therefore has no page limit